cncf/techdocs/analyses/0012-TUF/implementation.md

 The top-level documentation recommendations for this project are:

 - **Reorganize documentation**
-  - Align sub-sections with related sections
-  - Consolidate some pages into others to avoid repetition
+  - Introduce a docs section and place some pages under it to avoid repetition
-  - Add user roles to the 'Getting started' documentation
+  - Structure 'Getting started' according to user roles
-  - Add a section for instructional material to website and repo documentation to make it easier to find.
-It can be a sub-section under 'Getting started'
+  - Add instructional material to website and repo documentation to make it easier to find.

 - **Introduce instructional documentation**
   - Identify TUF user roles (personas)
   - Develop task-based material i.e How-tos for user roles
   - Document TUF installation procedures in a separate page(At the moment it's